BBC Television Shakespeare: Reception

 In the New York Times, John J. O'Connor acknowledged that the play itself adds odd plot devices "very near to the point of absurdity" but, as had become expected, the series excelled at the lesser-known plays.
 This was a "superb" production, benefiting from Moshinsky's experience as an opera director in dealing with fantastic plot.
 The pacing was "uncluttered and brisk", with Mirren "emotionally appealing" and Bloom standing out among a strong cast.
 "An intelligent and rewarding production".
-G.M.
-Pearce, in Cahiers Élisabéthains, enjoyed the production overall, singling out Bloom's "unrestrained venom" in her performance as the Queen.
+G. M. Pearce, in Cahiers Élisabéthains, enjoyed the production overall, singling out Bloom's "unrestrained venom" in her performance as the Queen.
 Mary Harron, writing for the New Statesman, gave a mixed review.
 Jesson perfectly judged his approach as Cloten, and Mirren was a joy as Imogen.
 But Moshinsky erred when he "decided to lace up this mixture of barbarism, myth, and Snow White fairy tale wonder into starched, high-ruffed and desperately measured 17th century political drama".
 And the sensual nature of Imogen's attraction to Iachimo was "gratuitous sensationalism".
 Julian Barnes, in the Observer, largely agreed.
 He liked that Mirren "sexed the play up", debunking the more common Puritan-seeming approach to the text.
 But Moshinsky focusing on a sense of quiet court intrigue "sore-thumbed large chunks of the text" that were designed to be more exciting, and that the miscellaneous locations and pieces of the text didn't come together, or even feel like they were part of one unified production.

 Gordon P. Jones discussed this production alongside Moshinsky's other work for the series, and compared him to 17th century poet Nahum Tate, who heavily adapted Shakespeare's works to meet contemporary tastes.
 Jones argued that, by cutting much of the complexity, Moshinsky's effect was "to simplify, radically, the baroque narrative structure of the play", giving the audience only a watered-down understanding of Shakespeare's intention.
-For Katherine Duncan-Jones, in the Times Literary Supplement, Moshinsky's aesthetic mimicry of the Dutch Masters was the highlight, with small pleasing touches such as Hayes' performance as the Soothsayer and Delamain's Rembrandt-looking Gentlewoman, which pulled a lot from a small amount of text.
+For Katherine Duncan-Jones, in the Times Literary Supplement, Moshinsky's aesthetic mimicry of the Dutch Masters was the highlight, with small pleasing touches such as Hayes's performance as the Soothsayer and Delamain's Rembrandt-looking Gentlewoman, which pulled a lot from a small amount of text.
 But, overall, she felt Moshinsky had neutered the play.
 "Almost all of the poetry" was lost, alongside a decent amount of plot, "and all the sweet poignancy which made this a favourite play of Keats, Swinburne and Tennyson".
 Duncan-Jones found the production too static in its use of tableaux, and sometimes at odds with the text, such as the indoor funeral for Fidele that removed the sense of rural landscape.
 Ultimately, the director's attempt at emotional intensity was wrong for the "gentle, almost sentimental texture" of the play.